Do you have a child with the need for speed?

 Suitable for children 3 to 6 years of age, this car runs on a 12V battery.

 - Sporty and super cool.

-- Will last from toddlerhood through 7 years of age.
+- It will last from toddlerhood through 6 years of age.

-This jeep-style car is attractive and great for kids aged 3–6 years old.
-You can choose between three different speeds that best suit your child’s needs.
-The maximum speed of this vehicle is 4 miles per hour.
+This police-style car is attractive and great for kids aged 3–6 years old.
+You can choose between two different speeds in manual mode while three on the remote-controlled mode that best suit your child’s needs.
+The maximum speed of this vehicle is 5 miles per hour.